YonSci/ACS-Reporting-Dashboard/README.md

 # African Centre for Statistics Country-Based Reporting Dashboard

-This repository contains the concept and related documentation for the African Centre for Statistics (ACS) Country Engagement Dashboard, an internal reporting tool designed to enhance visibility, accountability, and strategic alignment of the interventions with the United Nations Economic Commission for Africa (UNECA) `Annual Business Plan (ABP)` and `Programme Planning and Budgeting (PPB)` framework.
+This repository contains the concept and related documentation for the `African Centre for Statistics (ACS) Country Engagement Dashboard`, an internal reporting tool designed to enhance visibility, accountability, and strategic alignment of the interventions with the United Nations Economic Commission for Africa (UNECA) `Annual Business Plan (ABP)` and `Programme Planning and Budgeting (PPB)` framework.

 ### 1. Overview